 No specific capital requirements are applicable to the Group's insurance risk activities under the Pillar 1 framework of Basel III.
-However, as Euro Insurances is regulated by Central Bank of Ireland, capital for those activities is held in line with the capital requirement regulations applicable to insurance companies, as laid down in the European Directive.
+However, as Euro Insurances is regulated by the Central Bank of Ireland, capital for those activities is held in line with the European Union's Solvency II Directive.
 Under Pillar 2, the Group calculates internally required capital for all insurance risk activities.
-As of 2014, the methodology used is a factor-based approach.
+The methodology used is a factor-based approach.
 The main factors are based on amongst other damages, catastrophic events and counterparty risk.
 Next to the aforementioned factor based approach, the Group employs stress testing using scenarios in line with Solvency II principles in respect of motor insurance risk.
-The outcome of afore stress testing, although not material (EUR 10.2 million as at 31 December 2014), forms part of the calculated internal capital under Pillar 2.
-Euro Insurances is in the final stadium of implementing Solvency II.
+The outcome of afore stress testing, although not material (EUR 9.2 million as at 31 December 2015), forms part of the calculated internal capital under Pillar 2.